How to Install Composer on Ubuntu

 Generating autoload files

-• composer.json – Defines your project dependencies and version constraints
+• composer.json records your declared dependencies and their version constraints

 Use Autoloading in PHP Scripts